 The St. Margaret’s Drama Programme takes students on a learning journey that spans acting, directing, writing, critique, stage management and production design, among many others.
 Students study different styles of theatre and develop their own unique creative voice.

 In Secondary Two, students are taught the Elements of Drama through the exploration of Commedia dell’arte.
 Commedia dell’arte or “comedy of skills” is an improvisational style of theatre which began in sixteenth century Italy and flourished in Europe for 200 years.
 It is a physical theatrical art form which is fun and requires students to experiment with various movements of the body.

 In Secondary Three and Four, students are introduced to other Drama methodologies and practitioners.
 Students explore Bertolt Brecht and Epic Theatre; Russian practitioner, Constantin Stanislavski’s ideas of naturalistic performances that were as realistic as possible.
 Students will gain an appreciation and respect for a wide range of dramatic styles, forms, processes, practices and values through practical experience and develop skills and values for theatre making and lifelong learning.

-St. Margaret's Secondary also actively promotes the 3Rs (Reduce, Reuse, Recycle) through meaningful programmes in our Environment Education Programme.
-The school's Environment Education Advisers (EEAs), NYAA environment leaders and class environment representatives spearhead the rest of the student body to participate in activities that promote the 3Rs and to create awareness among our students to reduce waste through upcycling of plastics, paper, glass and metals.
+St. Margaret’s School (Secondary) also actively promotes the 3Rs (Reduce, Reuse, Recycle) through meaningful programmes in our Environment Education Programme.
+The school’s Environment Education Advisers (EEAs), NYAA environment leaders and class environment representatives spearhead the rest of the student body to participate in activities that promote the 3Rs and to create awareness among our students to reduce waste through upcycling of plastics, paper, glass and metals.
 An example of such an activity would be involving our class monitors from all levels to set up booths in the canteen to sell upcycled items.